codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-nassir/README.md

     "name": "Moggy"
 }
 `

 Make a mental note of this easy-to-remember ID number.
 It is the best way to retrieve, update and delete your cat's record.
 It is also the only way.

+To update your cat record, use PUT.
+Pass in a JSON object representing your changes along with your cat's ID number:

+`echo '{"name": "NewCatName", "breed": "AnyBreed"}'| curl PUT localhost:3000/api/cat?id=1234`

+IMPORTANT: Don't get the easy-to-remember ID number wrong when using PUT.
+Trust us on this...

 CatAPI can only record the name and breed of your cats.
 Attempting to enter additional information will return an error message.
 CatAPI was the first cat-based API to break in this fashion, and our competitors are COPYCATS.